 Strawesome makes reusable kid-friendly glass straws!
 Campaigns run online with a coupon code.
 Help is available from the start of the campaign to the finish and once you get over $300 in sales you can follow along online!
 Strawesome ships worldwide.

-Offering “mindful fundraising”, Sessabel stocks everyday products for every member of the family.
+Offering “mindful fundraising”, Sessabel stocks everyday products for every member of the family and several green beauty favourites.
 Currently only local to the GTA; owner Dawn comes to the school with sample items to talk to your group about the campaign.
 Every item online also includes all the ingredients so purchasers can make informed decisions.
 This is a very personalized program for your school.
 Sessabel supports as many local parent-entrepreneurs as possible, and all companies are parent-started.

 Do you have any green fundraising ideas for schools?
 Tell us so we can add them to our list!